IsaacKhor/blog-source/content/blog/2017/09-22 Clarentine Calendar 1.0 Released.md

 This is the formal specification for the Clarentine calendar.
 This document is a _work is progress_; it will change as feedback is incorporated.

-All pronunciations shall follow the rules of Clarentine English Pronunciation (the specification of which will be published later; it's still a work in progress).

 ## Section 1: Names and Definitions

 1. The fundamental unit of time in the Clarentine Calendar is the _day_.
 The time of day is defined and notated the same way as in UTC.